timbuntu/VS_SS17/README.md

 serverClient: build an application containing server and client
 clean: remove build-files

+Configure ip and port used for run-targets using IP=x.x.x.x and PORT=x

+The executables can be provided with a ip and port as commandline options.

 Configuration for netbeans:
 Exclude startServer.cpp and startSensors.cpp from build,
 Compiler C++ Standard C++11,